Larson to step down from Dubuque City Council

 She said she didn't stamp a firm date on her departure in case another date would work better for the council or city staff.

-"I would prefer to stay on a few more months, preferably through the end of the year, so I can say I served half my term, and finish some business," she said.
+"I would prefer to stay on a few more months, preferably through the end of the year, so I can say I served half my term, and finish some business," she said during tonight's council meeting.

 She said her decision was based on "unforeseen job changes" over the last year and that her family must relocate to central Illinois.